 - Growth and innovation – help Australian businesses grow and prosper through cyber security innovation

 - A cyber smart nation – ensure Australians have the cyber security skills and knowledge to thrive in the digital age

 Since the inception of the Australian Cyber Security Strategy, a number of achievements have been made:

 - Through increased recruitment, the Australian Criminal Intelligence Commission has enhanced its ability to link online cybercrime personas with real world identities

 - The Establishment of the Joint Cyber Security Centre

 - Release of Australia’s first international cyber engagement strategy; and

 - The commencement of comprehensive training for Australian Federal Police to better tackle contemporary cybercrime.

 In conclusion, new and complex threats in cyberspace highlight cyber security as a current and pertinent consideration for Australian national security.

-Nyman Gibson Miralis advises and represents individuals and corporations dealing with international and national security investigations and probes, interviews, administrative decisions and related court proceedings.
+Nyman Gibson Miralis provides expert advice and representation to individuals and corporations dealing with international and national security investigations and probes, interviews, administrative decisions and related court proceedings.
 We also specialise in dealing with complex national and international cybercrime investigations.
-If you require assistance, contact one of our expert criminal defence lawyers